Garner State Park: Golden-cheeked warbler

 The golden-cheeked warbler are birds that nest only in the mixed Ashe juniper and oak woodlands of Central Texas from March to July.
 They feed on insects and spiders from trees and use spider webs in building their nests.
 They are endangered due to loss of nesting habitat.

 Black-capped vireo

 The black-capped vireo are small birds that nest in Texas in the spring but from April to July.
-They make their nests in low shrubs, and are endangered because of the destruction of their habitat by grazing, clearing and fire suppression.
+They make their nests in low shrubs.

 Housing and facilities

 Campsites

 Visitors require a reservation made in advance due to the popularity of the park.
 Visitors may choose between a tent/RV site, a screened shelter or a cabin.
 Some cabins have fireplaces, all have kitchen facilities and indoor plumbing.
 If a campsite or screened shelter is chosen, there are public restrooms and showers available to all park guests.

 Garner Grill

 During the day, the Garner Grill adjacent to the big pavilion is open.
 There is even a new souvenir cup style every season that can be collected.
 The Grill is open daily during the summer but is closed during the off-season, typically October through February.